Nublord33/Comick-CLient/README.md

 # Comick-CLient
 this project is currently in alpha this project will be fully released by 06/21/2025 which is the summer solstice and also my birthday

+# Branches

+there are 2 branches(for now)
+the main bracnh is the userscript  you can download it and use it at: https://greasyfork.org/en/scripts/531623-comick-client the extension branch is the chrome extension to use it download this repo adn follow this guide https://www.youtube.com/watch?v=xiT8c8M1OIw

 ### Manditory Roadmap
 - [ ] More efficient styling
 - [ ] Reduce file sizes